 Participants will have the option to attend any or all of the classes in the series virtually, via a Zoom link.

-In this ten-session series taught by certified MBSR instructor Tanji Wolfert, guests will participate in guided meditation and mindfulness practices.
+In this series taught by certified MBSR instructor Tanji Wolfert, guests will participate in guided meditation and mindfulness practices.
 This will include gentle stretching, mindful yoga, and an open floor group discussion with mindful communication.

 Participants will better understand the physiology of stress in the body and how to manage it.
 Registrants will also find improved health and well-being and discover peace of mind through MBSR.
 Anyone experiencing or suffering from stress, chronic pain, high blood pressure, fibromyalgia, cancer, heart disease, asthma, anxiety, or depression may benefit from MBSR.